lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 3. Make the three plots
 =======================

 3.1.
-If the Results view is showing three panels including a sky image at upper left, switch to the "Bi-view Tables" view using the buttons at upper right.
+The Results view will show three panels including a sky image at upper left, a scatter plot of decl vs. ra on the right, and the table listing the pointings on the bottom.
+..Switch to the "Bi-view Tables" view using the buttons at upper right.
 Use the settings icon (two gears at upper right) to open the plot parameters pop-up window, match those shown below, then click "Apply" and "Close".

+screenshot of the first plot parameters popup (portal_tut02_step03a.png)

 .. figure:: /_static/portal_tut02_step03a.png
     :width: 300